National School Lunch and National School Breakfast Programs (NSLP and NSBP)

 Community Eligibility Provision (CEP) in CNMI Public Schools begins August 15, 2018

-The Child Nutrition Program (CNP) is pleased to inform you that the CNMI Public School System will be implementing the Community Eligibility Provision (CEP) while participating in the National School Lunch and School Breakfast Programs for School Year 2018-2019.
+The Child Nutrition Program (CNP) is pleased to inform you that the CNMI Public School System will be implementing the Community Eligibility Provision (CEP) while participating in the National School Lunch and School Breakfast Programs during School Year 2018-2019.

 What does this mean for children attending CNMI public school(s)?